by Project Director Lester Salamon

 Join the conversation

 Do you know of other cases of PtP?
 Is privatization or mineral rights development under way in your region?
 Does PtP seem a possible way to capture assets built up by the sweat and toil of local citizens for long-term charitable endowments dedicated to the strengthening of civil society or the improvement of local living conditions?
-If so, please contact Naomi Hansen at East-West Management Institute to discuss your experiences with and thoughts on PtP.
+If so, please contact Chelsea Newhouse at the Johns Hopkins Center for Civil Society Studies to discuss your experiences with and thoughts on PtP.